PaulAvery/logger/README.md

-# @paulavery/module-template - A template for node modules
+# @paulavery/log - A simple logger